Palio Tour Siena

 A tour in the core of Siena: the Contrada

-In addition to the ‘palii’ that are artefacts standing out for truly being works of art – as they are made by artists, even in some cases internationally renowned –, what is really of great interest to see in a Contrada museum are the ‘monture’ (uniforms) and the costumes that the Contrada members use for the “comparsa” (the walk-on in the procession), that is, the clothes and artefacts worn on the occasion of the procession that, as we will see, precedes the race.
-Some of the costumes and flags preserved by the Contrade date back to the 19th century, while some of the draperies that have come down to us date back to the 18th century.
-The other interesting spaces to visit inside a Contrada are the Oratories, authentic art treasure chests where, in most cases, what can be admired are works created by renowned Sienese artists.
+In addition to the palii – artefacts standing out for being real works of art as they are made by artists, in some cases even internationally renowned –, what is really of great interest to see in a Contrada museum are the monture, the clothes and armours worn by the Contradaioli for the “Comparsa“, that is, the procession that, as we will see, precedes the race.
+Some of these precious artefacts preserved by the Contrade date back to the nineteenth-century, while some of the draperies that have come down to us date back to the eighteenth-century.
+The other interesting spaces to visit inside a Contrada are the Oratories, small churches that are authentic treasure chests of art and where you can often appreciate the works created by renowned Sienese artists.

 The horse in the Oratory

-What will surely surprise you will be the discovery that the exclusive protagonist of the Palio is brought into the Oratory: the horse.
-We therefore go to see together why the horses participating in the career are brought into the Contrada Oratory …
+You will certainly be surprised when you discover that the exclusive protagonist of the Palio is brought into the Oratory: the horse; we will see the reasons why the horses, participating in the race, are brought into the Contrada Oratory.

 The “historical procession” in Piazza del Campo

-We will end our tour of the Palio in Piazza del Campo, the square that has been the spectacular scenery of the race since the 16th century.
-The ‘carriera’ which takes place in July and August in this square, is preceded by a suggestive procession – what is called “passeggiata storica” (historic walk) – an event that sees all the representatives of the seventeen districts, in addition to the figures of the military and administrative bodies that recall all the important figures of the ancient Sienese Republic.
-The tour of Siena Palio is therefore the great opportunity to get to know the reality of Siena and, above all, to discover the most intimate soul of this city that is truly unique in the world.
+We will end our Palio tour of Siena in Piazza del Campo, the square that has been the spectacular scenery of the race since the sixteenth-century.
+The carriere taking place in July and August in this square are preceded by a suggestive procession – called passeggiata storica (historic walk) –, an event that sees all the representatives of the seventeen districts participating in, in addition to the figures representing the military and administrative bodies of the ancient Republic of Siena.
+The Palio tour of Siena and its Contrade is therefore the great opportunity to get to know the reality of Siena and, above all, to discover the most intimate soul of this one of a kind city in the world.

 Detail of a the dress of a Procession member